manny405/Productive_Computing/README.rst

 makes it available to everyone and create a module file to go along with it.
 By adhering to this **best practice**, only one person should ever have to go through the headache of installing new software.
-If you need to create a modulefile for yourself, any experienced system administrator would be able to help you.
+If you need to create a modulefile for yourself, any experienced system administrator should be able to help you.